Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 In an oral pre- and postnatal development study in the rat, adverse effects upon maternal performance included dams with signs of dystocia and a lower live litter size at 30 mg/kg/day (approximately 0.05 times the human exposure at the recommended dose by AUC).
 For the F1 offspring, lower body weights, accelerated complete eye opening and delayed auricular startle ontogeny were noted at 30 mg/kg/day.

 There are no data on the presence of midostaurin or its active metabolites in human milk, the effect on the breastfed infant, or the effect on milk production.
 Orally administered midostaurin and its active metabolites pass into the milk of lactating rats within 1 hour of a 30 mg/kg/day dose, with approximately 5 times more in the milk of lactating rats compared to plasma.
-Because of the potential for serious adverse reactions in breastfed infants from Rydapt advise women not to breastfeed during treatment with Rydapt and for at least 4 months after the last dose.
+Because of the potential for serious adverse reactions in breastfed infants from Rydapt, advise women not to breastfeed during treatment with Rydapt and for 4 months after the last dose.

 Females and Males of Reproductive Potential

 Rydapt may cause fetal harm when administered to a pregnant woman [see Use in Specific Populations (8.1)].

 Pregnancy testing is recommended for females of reproductive potential within seven days prior to initiating Rydapt.